AlexAegis/rx_bevy/crates/rx_core_notification_store/readme.md

 The `NotificationQueue` allows queuing up notifications for uses where they might be consumed slower than they are received.
-The queue also deals with backpressure by dropping either the oldest value, or ignoring the next once a limit is reached.
+The queue also deals with overflow by dropping either the oldest value, or ignoring the next once a limit is reached.

 The queue only reflects the state of the front notification, and updates as they